Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: Relation to standard group fairness criteria

-Statistical parity (also called demographic parity or group fairness~\cite{dwork2012fairness}) is defined as $P(D=1|A=0)=P(D=1|A=1)$.
-For specific decision subject utility weights $w_{dy}$ and without any claims differentiator $J$, the condition of our utility-based fairness criteria derived from our framework is equivalent to statistical parity: \begin{proposition}[Statistical parity as utility-based fairness] If the utility weights of all possible outcomes (as described in Section~\ref{sec:utility-weights}) do not depend on the group membership ($w_{dy} \perp a$), and $w_{11} = w_{10} \neq w_{01} = w_{00}$, then the egalitarian pattern fairness condition with $J=\emptyset$ is equivalent to statistical parity. \end{proposition} The formal proof of Proposition~\ref{prop:statistical_parity_as_utility} can be found in Appendix~\ref{proof:statistical_parity}.
+\textbf{Statistical parity} (also called demographic parity or group fairness~\cite{dwork2012fairness}) is defined as $P(D=1|A=0)=P(D=1|A=1)$. \begin{proposition}[Statistical parity as utility-based fairness] If the utility weights of all possible outcomes (as defined in Section~\ref{sec:utility-weights}) do not depend on the group membership ($w_{dy} \perp a$), and $w_{11} = w_{10} \neq w_{01} = w_{00}$, then the egalitarian pattern fairness condition with $J=\emptyset$ is equivalent to statistical parity. \end{proposition} The formal proof of Proposition~\ref{prop:statistical_parity_as_utility} can be found in Appendix~\ref{proof:statistical_parity}.

+To measure the different degrees to which egalitarian fairness is fulfilled, we can introduce a quantitative fairness \textit{metric} $F$.
+One option is to compute the absolute difference between the two groups' expected utilities: \footnote{ Note that other metrics could be used, e.g., the ratio of the two expected utilities. }